machingclee/machingclee.github.io/static/media/363-Terrasform-AWS-Resource.258ae075.md

 ---
-title: "Record and Caveat of Terraform from Real Project Experience"
+title: "Caveat and Record of Terraform from Real Project Experience"
 date: 2025-02-15
 id: blog0363
 tag: terraform